 113 Pages Posted: 10 May 2021 Last revised: 23 Jan 2023

-More than 18 million adults in the United States have no high school credential.
-The GED is a common remedy but has low returns.
-Full diplomas for adults might provide an alternative but are often discouraged by public policy.
-This paper estimates the labor market return to a high school diploma for adults who dropped out of traditional high school.
-We compare outcome trends for people who graduate from a network of adult high schools to those who apply but do not enroll.
-Over 5 years, earnings increase by 39% more for graduates, closing about half of the earnings gap between high school graduates and non-graduates.
-We address selection into graduation by conditioning on 5 years of pre-application earnings trends, comparing to enrolled students who exit due to positive shocks, and using variation in graduation from assignment to remedial coursework.
-Earnings gains occur alongside increased credentialing and switches from hospitality and temporary jobs to healthcare, which both suggest that human capital accumulation is an important mechanism.

-Keywords: high school dropout, high school diploma, returns to education, human capital, GED

-[Three]

-113 Pages Posted: 10 May 2021 Last revised: 23 Jan 2023

 More than 18 million adults in the US have no high school credential.
 Full diplomas are less common for adults than GEDs but potentially more valuable.
 A network of high schools helps adults graduate by providing a tailored curriculum, coaching for non-academic barriers, onsite child care, and transportation.
-After 5 years, earnings increase by 39% more for graduates than applicants who do not enroll.
-We address selection into graduation by conditioning on 5 years of pre-application earnings and comparing to students who exit after positive shocks.
+After 5 years, earnings increase by 38% more for graduates than applicants who do not enroll.
+We address selection by conditioning on 5 years of pre-application earnings and comparing to students who exit after positive shocks.
 Human capital is a mechanism.
 Graduates receive more credentials and switch from hospitality to healthcare jobs.

 Keywords: high school dropout, high school diploma, returns to education, human capital, GED